Overtraining Testosterone Issues: How to Avoid Issues

-That’s just plain stupid, and it’ll wreck your testosterone:cortisol ratio all the way to the right making you catabolic and sick.
+That’s just plain stupid, and it’ll wreck your testosterone to cortisol ratio all the way to the right making you catabolic and sick.

 Note: If you want a complete training system designed to maximize testosterone using just the right amount of training volume and many other T-boosting techniques, then check out the THOR Testosterone Training Program.